mysteryjeans/doorstep/README.md

 ## Development

-Doorstep is yet to be production ready, there are few tasks left in completeness, listed as follows.
+Doorstep is yet to be production ready, there are few features left in completeness are:

+- Administration\Backoffice
 - Unit tests
-- Backoffice administration

 ## Built With